Gopinath Muthukad

-Gopinath Muthukad (born 10 April 1964) is an Indian magician and motivational speaker from Kerala.
+Gopinath Muthukad (born 10 April 1964) is an Indian magician from Kerala.
 He employs magic as a medium to convey his messages to public.
 Muthukad founded the world's first magic academy, The Academy of Magical Sciences, and first magic museum, Magic Planet at Thiruvananthapuram.

 In 1995, he became the first magician in the world to perform an escape act in the style of Harry Houdini's act of 1904.
 In the same year, he was awarded the Kerala Sangeetha Nataka Akademi award.
 Muthukad is the winner of the International Merlin Award instituted by the International Magicians' Society.

 Muthukad is the first Keralite to be honoured as the celebrity supporter by the UN agency UNICEF, for promoting child right activities in Kerala.
-In 2021, Muthukad has announced his retirement from professional magic shows and now he has focused his area of work mainly on empowering the marginalized differently-abled community.
+In 2021, Muthukad has announced his retirement from professional magic shows and now he has focused his area of work mainly on empowering the disabled community.
 In 2022, he was honoured with Kerala Sree Award, third highest civilian award given by the Government of Kerala.

 Early life

-Muthukad was born on 10 April 1964 in Kavalamukkatta, a small village near Nilambur to Kunhunni Nair and Devaki Amma.
+Muthukad was born on 10 April 1964 in Kavalamukkatta, near Nilambur to Kunhunni Nair and Devaki Amma.
 Even at an early age, he showed a great interest in magic having heard stories about Vazhakkunnam who was one of the great magicians in Kerala.
 At the age of 10, he was caught performing magic in class by a teacher who then encouraged him to hold his first show at his school.
 Muthukad says this was the turning point in his life.
 Over the years his determination to pursue magic as a career grew stronger despite stiff opposition from his father.

-After graduating in mathematics from N. S. S. College, Manjeri he joined Law College, Bangalore but later dropped out and left his Nilambur home for Thiruvananthapuram to pursue his passion in magic.
-Although his early years as a magician were full of struggles, he began to be noticed for his unique styles of presenting magic.
-He has appeared in more than 10,000 stages in India and abroad, and has given a new vision and mission to the art of magic.
+After graduating in mathematics from N. S. S. College, Manjeri he enrolled at a law College in Bangalore but later withdrew and left his home in Nilambur for Thiruvananthapuram to pursue a career in magic.
+He has performed at more than 10,000 shows in India and abroad.